White House Workshop

-The three-day seminar will offer a faculty of high-level, internationally recognized experts who will discuss, in an off-the-record setting, the global implications of administration policies and their impact on the Department of Defense and the Intelligence Community.
+This three-day off-the-record seminar will offer a faculty of high-level, internationally recognized experts who will discuss both the domestic and global implications of the administration policies and their impact on executive leadership in the Department of Defense, the Intelligence community, and other executive branch agencies.

-- Washington's Latest Lessons in Policy, Politics and Polarization
+- The Presidency and Congress: Recent Lessons in Policy, Politics and Polarization

 - The President and Public Opinion